-At the end of 2014, the Company operated with more than 400 different customers, representing a significant reduction in credit risk when compared to prior periods.
-In 2012, the Company generated 74% of its commercial turnover with six customers, increasing its credit risk.
-In 2012, 2 individual customers each represented more than 9% of the total commercial revenues of the Company and together they accounted for 46% of total commercial revenues.
+At the end of 2015, the Company operated with more than 400 different customers, representing a significant reduction in credit risk when compared to prior periods.
 In 2013, the Company reduced its credit risk from the reliance on a small number of customers by generating 50% of its revenues related to ConfirmMDx for Prostate Cancer with a large range of customers.
 In 2014, the trend initiated in 2013 continued, with the consequence, the credit risk has been substantially reduced considering the large and diverse customer base.